 As you can see, a lot has to do with setting up workflows.
 That is figuring out ways to do things so they happen "by them self".

 Those files doesn't necessarily have to be stored away in a safe or in a vault in Alaska.
 In case of fire or theft you have your backup elsewhere.
-It is solely is case of electronic meltdown you need them.
+It is solely in case of electronic meltdown you need them.
 You could make new masterpiece prints or storage from your originals in case something happened to the masterpiece copies.

-Rome 2015.
+Rome.
 Leica M Monochrom Typ 246 with Leica 50mm Noctilux-M ASPH f/0.95.

 Organize and make notes for yourself